 where $N_i$ is the \newword{(Newton) divided difference operator} that acts on $f \in \mathbb{Z}[x_1, \dots, x_n]$ by

 Here, $s_i$ acts on a polynomial by swapping variables $x_i$ and $x_{i+1}$.

-We have $\mathfrak{S}_w = \mathfrak{S}_{\iota(w)}$, so we may treat Schubert polynomials as indexed by the elements of $S_\infty$.
-The set of Schubert polynomials $\{\mathfrak{S}_w \}_{w \in S_\infty}$ is a linear basis of the free $\mathbb{Z}$-module $\mathbb{Z}[x_1, x_2, x_3, \dots]$.
+We have $\mathfrak{S}_w = \mathfrak{S}_{\iota(w)}$, so we may treat Schubert polynomials as indexed by the elements of $S_+$.
+The set of Schubert polynomials $\{\mathfrak{S}_w \}_{w \in S_+}$ is a linear basis of the free $\mathbb{Z}$-module $\mathbb{Z}[x_1, x_2, x_3, \dots]$.
 In particular, there are structure coefficients defined by

 For $u,v,w \in S_n$, these structure coefficients agree with the Schubert structure coefficients defined in Section~\ref{sec:intro}, i.e., $c_{u,v}^w = d_{u,v}^w$.
-Hence, we can study the structure coefficients $c_{u,v}^w$ by using Schubert polynomials in place of Schubert cohomology classes.
+Hence, we can study the structure coefficients $c_{u,v}^w$ by using Schubert polynomials in place of Schubert cycles.
 References for basic facts about Schubert polynomials include \cite{Macdonald:notes, Manivel}.